 Detailed instructions on how to repair each type of cut can be found in the Instructions For Use of the repair set.

-Discover our complete range of vacuum bags (indexed/non-indexed, adult/paediatric, T-shaped/rectangular, variable sizes) here.
+Discover our complete range of vacuum bags (indexed/non-indexed, adult/pediatric, T-shaped/rectangular, variable sizes) here.

 Contact us for more product information or find your local distributor here.